nervles/Weather-Station-IoT-Smart-RESTAPI/README.md

 - DHT11 Temperature and Humidity Sensor
 - FS1000A 433MHz RF Transmitter

 The weather station is powered by a cable from a computer.
-The collected data is transmitted wirelessly to the integrating module.
+I encourage you to change the power source that will allow this station to be portable.
+I simply wanted to focus on other parts of this project and had very limited budget.
+The collected data is radio transmitted wirelessly to the integrating module.

 ### Integrating Module
 The integrating module receives data from the weather station and sends it to a server via REST API.
 It comprises: